 At the point a career move is on the horizon, the Institute is there for members.
-We maintain a jobsite for members seeking a new challenge.
-The site is set up for employment opportunities, positions wanted and a resume posting service.
-We work with most retailers and recruiters and are rated as one of the top six placement services in the industry.
+We maintain a job board for members seeking a new challenge, working with retailers and recruiters.

 Most Institute Chapter meetings have a social aspect (meet and greet) prior to the program event.
 In general, Chapters hold two social events every year that might range from a holiday party, to a boat cruise, to a golf tournament.
 Special events such as a tour of a new retail venue combine learning and pleasure.

 Cynthia Hirsch Ortiz, RDI